StudioSixPlusOne/rack-modules/README.md

 A performance filter, with analog sampled Non linear distortions at every stage.

-Having spent the last 18 months building a DIY modular, I wanted to bring so of the analog world to my modules.
+Having spent the last 18 months building a DIY modular, I wanted to bring some of the analog world to my modules.
 One of the big differences I noticed was the additional character caused by the inaccuracies.
 In the physical world all cores of a filter may have slightly different tunings and gaines, caused by component tolerance and age.